Salt Fat Acid Heat

 If you are not watching this show, you need to change your plans this weekend and spend some time with Samin Nosrat.
 Her warmth and humor make all the recipes in her book feel within reach of the every day cook.
 Which seems to be her goal.
 Watch it on Netflix.

 Oh, and I am obsessed with the Buttermilk Roast Chicken she makes in the Heat Episode.

 This book is the gift for your favorite knitter this season.
 This book is a collaboration of cousins novelist Alice Hoffman (Practical Magic) and expert knitter Lisa Hoffman.
 It’s book of fourteen original faerie tales.
 Knit into the plot of each tale is a magical garment or accessory inspired by the bravery and self-reliance of the tale’s heroine and includes a beautiful knitting pattern.
 I am currently listening to the Audible version on my commute.
 The Audiobook includes a beautifully designed downloadable PDF of all the patterns… which is pretty cool.

 It wouldn’t be November without watching the Wonder Boys.
 I find this movie charming and funny every time I watch it.
 And really, I have no idea why I associate it with this time of year, but it always seems to get me in the mood for winter and the holidays without being a holiday movie.
-Michael Douglas dragging the hem of that pick chenille bathrobe just kills me every time.
+Michael Douglas dragging the hem of that pink chenille bathrobe just kills me every time.

 Remembrance Day UK Style